 If that’s not reason enough, here’s why else you need customer experience managemet for your business.

 - Managing the customer experience brings tangible value to a business.
-Customers are willing to invest in price premiums of about 13% (and up to 18% higher) for luxury services if they have a good experience.
+Customers are willing to invest in price premiums of about 13% for luxury services if they have a good experience.

 - It helps to strengthen brand recognition and preference.

 - CXM helps boost revenue with incremental sales from old customers and get new recommendations.